Beverly Garland: Early life

 Garland in an episode of Decoy (1958).

 Beverly Lucy Fessenden was born on October 17, 1926, in Santa Cruz, California, the daughter of Amelia Rose, a businesswoman, and James Atkins Fessenden, a singer and salesman.
 Garland grew up in Glendale, California.
-She was a drama student of Anita Arliss.
+She was a drama student of Anita Arliss, the sister of actor George Arliss.
 The family subsequently moved to Phoenix, Arizona, where she graduated from North High School.
 She was a student at Glendale City College, and she honed her acting skills in summer stock theatre.

+Career

+Garland's debut role (credited as Beverly Campbell) was as a secrets-keeping secretary in the film noir feature D.O.A.
+(1949), starring Edmond O'Brien.
+O'Brien personally conducted her auditions, reading lines with her.

-Garland played Nina in the drama Mama Rosa in 1950.
-In the 1950s, many of her roles were of secure, tough women who could handle themselves in violent situations.
-One such role was as a secrets-keeping secretary in D.O.A..
+She then played Nina in the 1950 drama Mama Rosa.
+Many of her roles during this time were of secure, tough women who could handle themselves in violent situations.
 In 1956, she played a female marshal in the Western Gunslinger with Chris Alcaide as her deputy; a prison escapee in Swamp Diamonds; and a scientist's wife who battles an alien in It Conquered the World.
 All three films were directed by Roger Corman, and all were parodied in the 1990s by Mystery Science Theater 3000.

 Television success

+Garland appeared in 4 episodes of Four Star Playhouse (1954–1956).

+In 1955, Garland was cast in the episode "Man Down, Woman Screaming" of Rod Cameron's first syndicated series, City Detective.
+On September 5, 1955, she co-starred in an episode of Science Fiction Theatre called "The Negative Man".
+Around the same time, she appeared in the first Brian Keith series, Crusader.